1132-NCCU-DataScience/finalproject-finalproject_group2/README.md

 ##### Which method or package do you use?

-- Packages: Keras, TensorFlow, keras_tuner, XGBoost, dplyr, ggplot2
+- Packages: keras, tensorFlow, keras_tuner, xgboost, dplyr, ggplot2

 ##### What is a null model for comparison?